typelevel/Laika/docs/src/03-preparing-content/02-navigation.md

 The default Helium theme provides a main navigation tree in the left sidebar and page navigation on the right out of the box.

+For minor customizations like changing the depth of the generated navigation tree or manually adding entries to the auto-generated ones, you can use the Helium API as documented in [Main Navigation].

-If you include your own templates, either for overriding the Helium templates or when not using a theme at all, you can easily generate custom navigation structures with the `@:navigationTree` directive described below.
+If you need more advanced customization and want to include your own templates, either for overriding the Helium templates or when not using a theme at all, you can easily generate custom navigation structures with the `@:navigationTree` directive described below.

 For more details on templating, see [Creating Templates].